-If the request for Prior Quarter Coverage Then The Prior Quarter Coverage is the three months before the application month.
+If the request for Prior Quarter Coverage Then Is submitted at the same time as the application for Medical Assistance (MA).
+The Prior Quarter Coverage is the three months before the application month.
+Is NOT submitted at the same time as an application for MA The prior quarter period is the three months before the application month.

-Is NOT submitted at the same time as an application for MA AND The MA application is still pending.
-The prior quarter period is the three months before the application month.
-Is NOT submitted at the same time as an application for MA and MSP AND The MA application has already been completed.
-The prior quarter period is the three months before the month the customer's request is submitted.
+AND The MA application is still pending. application for MA and MSP AND The prior quarter period is the three months before the month the customer's request is submitted.
+The MA application has already been completed.